ybhaw/url-blocker-extension/PRIVACY.md

 ## Overview

 URL Blocker is committed to protecting your privacy.
-This privacy policy explains how our Chrome extension handles your data.
+This privacy policy explains how our browser extension handles your data.

 ## Data Collection